 - Nurture and love

 - Be heard

 - Control of anxiety

 - Circumstance – perceived or real

-It doesn’t matter whether the situation is a physical mental threat, your body’s chemical stress response is similar.
+It doesn’t matter whether the situation is a physical or mental threat, your body’s chemical stress response is similar.
 There is a surge of fight or flight hormones that enhances your chances of survival.